-A TMDL is the total amount of a pollutant, including a MOS, that can be assimilated by the receiving water while still achieving water quality standards.
+A TMDL is the total amount of a pollutant that can be assimilated by the receiving water while still achieving water quality standards.
 TMDLs can be expressed in terms of mass per time or by other appropriate measures.
-TMDLs are comprised of the sum of individual wasteload allocations (WLAs) point sources, LAs for non-point sources, and natural background levels.
-In addition, the TMDL must include a MOS, either implicitly or explicitly, that accounts for the uncertainty in the relationship between pollutant loads and the quality of the receiving stream.
-Conceptually, this definition is denoted by the following equation.
+TMDLs are comprised of the sum of individual WLAs point sources, LAs for non-point sources, and natural background levels.
+In addition, the TMDL must include an MOS, either implicitly or explicitly, that accounts for the uncertainty in the relationship between pollutant loads and the quality of the receiving stream.
+Conceptually, this definition is denoted by the following equation:

-TMDL = Sum of WLAs + Sum of LAs + MOS
+TMDL = Summation of WLAs + Summation of LAs + MOS

-For purposes of these TMDLs only, point sources are identified as permitted discharge points from active mining sites and nonpoint sources are discharges from abandoned and reclaimed mine lands which includes such things as tunnel discharges, seeps, and surface runoff.
-Abandoned and reclaimed mine lands are treated in the allocations as nonpoint sources because there are no National Pollutant Discharge Elimination System (NPDES) permits associated with these areas.
+For purposes of these TMDLs only, point sources are identified as permitted discharge points including active mining sites and non-mining sites.
+Nonpoint sources are discharges from abandoned and reclaimed mine lands which includes such things as tunnel discharges, seeps, and surface runoff.
+Abandoned and reclaimed mine lands were treated in the allocations as nonpoint sources because there are no National Pollutant Discharge Elimination System (NPDES) permits associated with these areas.
 As such, the discharges associated with these land uses were assigned load allocations (as opposed to wasteload allocations).
-The decision to assign LAs to abandoned and reclaimed mine lands does not reflect any determination by EPA as to whether there are unpermitted point source discharges treated as load allocations, EPA is not determining that these discharges are exempt from NPDES permitting requirements.
+The decision to assign load allocations to abandoned and reclaimed mine lands does not reflect any determination by EPA as to whether there are unpermitted point source discharges treated as load allocations, EPA is not determining that these discharges are exempt from NPDES permitting requirements.

-Tables 5-3 through 5-5 present, for each water quality limited segment, the WLAs, LAs, TMDLs, and MOS.
-Tables 4a through 4c in Appendix A-2 present each permittee's WLAs.
+Tables 5-3 through 5-5 present, for each water quality limited segment, the WLAs and LAs.
+Tables 4a through 4c in Appendices A-1 through A-17 present WLAs for each subwatershed.
+Tables 5a through 5c in Appendices A-1 through A-17 present LAs for each subwatershed.